After the hedonism, madness, and squalor of the first two Moonshake Book reviews, this time out I’m having a detailed look at a delightful classic.

 Durrell describes the Armenian poet Zatopec, who arrived wearing a swirling black cloak and a carriage piled full of wine.
 Elsewhere there was the jittery wreck Durant, somnambulistic Michael, and cockney Jonquil.
 This lot caused a heck of a lot of problems, with snippets of intellectual debates dropped into the book simply to highlight most of them were pretentious Hipsters.

 On the whole, however, the Durrells appeared to be able to stumble on by despite their bickering, but calamitous events were seemingly never far away.
-In Chapter 9, Durrell describes picking up a pet scorpion which had a “fur coat” of babies on her back.
+In Chapter 9, Durrell describes picking up a pet scorpion that had a “fur coat” of babies on her back.
 Eager to raise this family, the young lad stowed them away into a matchbox and returned to the villa.
 As he entered his home, lunch was called and he placed the matchbox on the mantelpiece in the family’s drawing-room.

 Larry, having finished lunch, went to retrieve his cigarettes, lay back on his chair, and continued “talking glibly” as he opened the matchbox.
 One very angry scorpion promptly emerged and scuttled onto his hand.
 Busy talking, the intellectual looked down to see what had clambered onto him.